LQA Guide: What Is Game Localization Testing And How To Do It Right

 KEY TAKEAWAYS:

-• Localization QA targets any linguistic, visual, and functional issues in the translated games.
+• Localization QA targets any linguistic and visual, localization-related issues in translated games.

-• One well-outlined LQA pass impacts the quality and overall feeling of the game that no other form of proofreading or review could.
+• One well-outlined LQA pass impacts the quality and overall feeling of the game in the way that proofreading or review cannot.

 • Translation and LQA should be done by different individuals to eliminate human bias and provide a fresh perspective on the game.